coding-to-music/battlecode2021/README.md

 // in the future, you will just need to type 'sc' and it will source your .bashrc which calls .bash_aliases
 ```

-## **1 Installing Git**
+## Installing Git so you can work with GitHub

-Download and install Git for Linux:
+Download and install Git
 ```
 $ sudo apt-get install git
 // Now git should be installed.
 To check use
 $ git --version
 git version 2.19.1
 ```
-The above command is for Ubuntu and works on all Recent Ubuntu versions, tested from Ubuntu 16.04 to Ubuntu 18.04 LTS (Bionic Beaver) and it's likely to work the same way on future versions.

-## **2 Configuring GitHub git config user.name user.email **
+## Configuring GitHub git config user.name user.email

 Once the installation has successfully completed, the next thing to do is to set up the configuration details of the GitHub user.
 To do this use the following two commands by replacing "user_name" with your GitHub username and replacing "email_id" with your email-id you used to create your GitHub account.
 ```